vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/go-syntax.md

 | 0 | 202 |

 For query `GO FROM 100 OVER *`, the result is similar to the above example: the non-existing property or vid is populated with default values.
-Please note that we can't tell which row belongs to which edge in the results, the future version will show the edge type in the result.
+Please note that we cannot tell which row belongs to which edge in the results, and the future version will show the edge type in the result.